Ben-Wunderlich/LostValkyrie/README.md

 - make basic wall assets
 - make script that converts a graph to walls (note that wherever there is an edge there should be a wall)
+- add outer walls for each maze tile

 ## things to do after that
 - generate maze tiles based on proximity